sij-ai/citis/README.md

-# Citis - Permanent Web Archiving SaaS
+# cit.is - Permanent Web Archiving SaaS

-Citis is a Django-based SaaS application for permanent web archiving and citation.
+cit.is is a Django-based SaaS application for permanent web archiving and citation.
 It provides reliable, long-term preservation of web content with permanent shortcodes for academic and professional citation purposes.

 ## What It Does

-Citis competes with services like Perma.cc by offering:
+cit.is competes with services like Perma.cc by offering:

 - **Permanent Web Archiving**: Creates immutable snapshots of web pages using SingleFile technology
 - **Permanent Citations**: Generates short, permanent URLs for reliable referencing